 Is CBD Oil Legal in All 50 States?

 In June of 2018, the federal government (Food and Drug Administration) approved the oral use of CBD as an anti-seizure drug.
 It is legal if it is produced in accordance with certain federal guidelines.
 DEA guidelines state that for to be considered legal it must “consist solely of parts of the cannabis plant excluded from the Controlled Substance Act (CSA) definition of marijuana.”

 At the state level, the Farm Bill (2014) permits states to have some discretion in experimenting with industrial hemp without being considered a controlled substance.
 Additionally, the Industrial Hemp Farming Act amends the CSA to exclude “industrial hemp”, which is any part of the Cannabis plant with a THC concentration of less than 0.3%.

-In short, before using CBD oil it’s probably best to check the laws in your state.
+In short, before using this it’s probably best to check the laws in your state.

-What are the Potential Risks of CBD Oil?
+What are the Potential Risks and Side Effects of CBD Oil?

 While there have been many clinical trials involving CBD oil, it is still highly unregulated.
 This means that anyone can manufacture CBD oil and label it as they see fit.
 Additionally, due to its relative novelty there have been no long-term studies to assess the full and lasting effects of CBD oil on humans or animals.

 CBD Oil for Pets